Profound Review 2026: Pricing, Features & Honest Verdict

 Is Profound worth it?

 Profound is worth it for enterprise teams in regulated industries that need SOC 2 compliance and the deepest AI visibility analysis available.
-It is not worth it for small teams, startups, or organizations that need a self-serve platform with quick onboarding.
+The $99/month ChatGPT-only Starter is a reasonable taster, but small teams get more coverage per dollar from tools like Otterly ($29-$189/month); the capabilities Profound is known for require a $2,000+/month enterprise contract.

 What are the best Profound alternatives?

-Top Profound alternatives include CrawlRaven (technical SEO + AI visibility at $9/month), Otterly (free tier for basic AI monitoring), AthenaHQ (AI optimization recommendations at $99/month), Peec AI (multi-engine tracking at €89/month), and Scrunch AI (AI agent optimization from $100/month).
+Top Profound alternatives include CrawlRaven (technical SEO + AI visibility, $49 at launch), Otterly (free tier for basic AI monitoring), AthenaHQ (AI optimization recommendations at $295/month), Peec AI (multi-engine tracking at €89/month), and Scrunch AI (AI agent optimization from $100/month).

 Does Profound have SOC 2 certification?